 When an Ack, BlockAck or Multi-STA BlockAck frame is present in the A-MPDU, the Ack, BlockAck or Multi-STA BlockAck frame shall be the first MPDU in the A-MPDU and a Trigger frame shall follow the Ack, BlockAck or Multi-STA BlockAck frame

-A non-AP STA shall not send a Trigger frame or an MPDU carrying an UL MU Response Scheduling A-Control field.
+A non-AP STA shall not send a Trigger frame or an MPDU carrying an UL MU Response Scheduling A-Control UMRS Control subfield.

+[7812, 9896]An AP transmitting a PPDU that contains a Trigger frame or contains an UMRS Control subfield shall ensure that the remaining time duration of the PPDU that follows BSYM is larger than or equal to the MinTrigProcTime value specified by the non-AP STA[10167, 4815] where:

+MinTrigProcTime is equal to the value, in microseconds, specified by the non-AP STA in the Trigger Frame MAC Padding Duration subfield of the HE Capabilities element that it transmits

+BSYM is the symbol of the PPDU that contains either the last bit of the SCH field when BCC is used to encode the PSDU or the last coded bit of the LDPC codeword that encodes the last bit of the SCH field when LDPC is used to encode the PSDU, where SCH is either:

+The User Info field with the AID12 subfield corresponding to the 12 LSBs of the non-AP STA’s AID of the [7644]last (or only) Trigger frame soliciting the HE trigger-based PPDU or

+The UMRS Control subfield of the last (or only) frame soliciting the HE trigger-based PPDU.

-[7812, 9896] [10167, 4815][7644]A transmitted Trigger frame that contains a User Info field with the AID of a non-AP STA may contain a Padding field, whose length shall ensure that at least MinTrigProcTime, in microseconds, passes from the end of the User Info field that contains that AID and the end of the PPDU that contains the Trigger frame, where the MinTrigProcTime is equal to the value specified by the non-AP STA in the Trigger Frame MAC Padding subfield of the HE Capabilities element it transmits.
+A transmitted Trigger frame that contains a User Info field with the AID of a non-AP STA may contain a Padding field, whose length shall ensure that at least MinTrigProcTime, in microseconds, passes from the end of the User Info field that contains that AID and the end of the PPDU that contains the Trigger frame, where the MinTrigProcTime is equal to the value specified by the non-AP STA in the Trigger Frame MAC Padding subfield of the HE Capabilities element it transmits.
 The AP shall apply the Trigger Frame MAC Padding field with duration corresponding to the longest value among all STAs that have requested extra MinTrigProcTime through Trigger Frame MAC Padding Duration capability.

 [4816]The AP shall ensure that the duration of the symbols that follow the symbol in the Trigger Frame that contains the last bit of the STA’s User Info field is larger than or equal to the MinTrigProcTime value specified by the STA.

-NOTE 1—The start of the Padding subfield is identified by a User Info field that has a value of the AID equal to 2047, and the remaining subfields of the Padding field are set to 1.
+NOTE 1—The start of the Padding subfield is identified by a User Info field that has a value of in the AID12 subfield equal to 2047, and the remaining subfields of the Padding field are set to 1.

 NOTE 2—This rule applies to all variants of the Trigger frame (Basic, MU-BAR, MU-RTS, etc).

-[9896]
+NOTE 2 —The AP can use any type of padding to ensure that the duration of time passes, such as using the Padding subfield in a Trigger frame, post-EOF padding in an A-MPDU, aggregating other MPDUs in the A-MPDU etc.[9896]

-Allowed settings of the Trigger frame fields and UL MU Response Scheduling A-Control subfields
+Allowed settings of the Trigger frame fields and UL MU Response Scheduling A-Control UMRS Control subfields

 TGax Editor: Please make changes to this section (D1.1 pg 169, ln 55) as shown below: